phi1ny3/CSE-212/Wk 11/Queues.md

 # Queues
 ---
 ## I.  Introduction
 So what are queues anyways?
 Queues are what are considered "First in, first out", meaning the process of removing an object from the queue will remove it in the order it was queued in to begin with.
 Think like a conveyor belt.
-This is different from a stack, where like a stack of pancakes, it is much harder to slip a pancake from a stack, so it is "Last In, First Out".

 Queues are used when we need to process a collection of requests in an orderly way.

 ## II.
 Push/Pop or Enqueue/Dequeue
-You may be familiar with these terms if you're already aware of the stack as a concept as explained earlier.
+You may be familiar with these terms.
 However, the commands for queues differ, and are called enqueue() (for adding), and dequeue() (for removing).
 Dequeue can actually "pop" as well, as long as you are taking from the index 0.

 |   Order   |      Enqueue/Dequeue position      |
 | :-----:   | :------------:                     |